smucclaw/complaw/dmnmd/README.md

       }
     }

+We use "props" here as a synonym for the more proper term "context".

 ### to Javascript

+This works today.

     % stack exec -- dmnmd README.md --pick=Example_2 --to=js
     export function Example_2 ( Season, Guest_Count ) {